ElixirTeSS/TeSS/README.md

     http://localhost:3000/materials.json
     http://localhost:3000/materials/1.json

-The materials controller has been made token authenticable, so it is possible for a user with an auth token to post to it.
+The materials controller has been made token authenticatable, so it is possible for a user with an auth token to post to it.
 To generate the auth token the user model must first be saved.

 To create a material by posting, post to this URL: